 This was exactly what happened at the end of the 1980’s precious metals bull market.
 Where the Dow Gold Ratio bottomed out at 1.

 We also wonder whether this current phase, where the ratio has moved up from around 6 or 7 to 21, could well just be a smaller up-cycle?
 Much like that which occurred in the mid 1970’s.
 Before a resumption of the longer term downwards trend in the ratio.

-See how the ratio is right now just touching the dark green line in the middle of the light green trading range in the chart above (refer to the blue circles).
+See in the chart above, how the ratio has recently touched the dark green line in the middle of the light green trading range (refer to the blue circles).
 In 1976 the ratio also touched this dark green line before then resuming its downtrend back close to 1

 That would make now a good time to own gold over stocks/shares for perhaps the next 10 years.
 Of course shares could still rise in dollar terms from here, with all the money printing recently announced by almost every major central bank on the planet.
 But gold could then “rise” more to result in a lower ratio.
 Although right now it seems more likely that shares may have further to fall yet even in nominal (i.e. today’s dollar) terms.

 What do you think?
 Let us know in the comments below…

 Editors Note: This post was originally published 27 June 2017.
-Updated 13 November 2018 to include latest 200 year charts and to include a 20 year Dow Gold chart.
+Updated 13 November 2018 and 13 August 2019 to include latest 200 year charts and to include a 20 year Dow Gold chart.
 Along with latest numbers for Dow Gold Ratio.